ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # API Model {#model}

-The traditional model of using sockets for networking can be represented as follows:
+The traditional model of using sockets for networking can be represented as follows (see figure 1):

 - Applications create connections and transfer data using the Socket API.
 - The Socket API provides the interface to the implementations of TCP and UDP